-- Panel members will primarily assess (examine) the ERE contextual narrative, the ERE Output, and any Supplementary Items.
-They may also consider any evidence submitted as supporting information for the ERE Output. - If an EP has one or two EREs, peer review panels will examine all of these.
-If an EP has three EREs, panels will examine at least two out of three EREs.
-Where an EP has three EREs, panel members select which particular EREs they want to examine. - All the ERE Outputs included in an EP will be available to a panel member either as a link to an electronic document or as a physical copy (provided on request). - Panels do not examine Supplementary Items or OEREs in the same way as ERE Outputs.
+- If an EP has one or two EREs, peer review panels will examine all of the ERE Outputs.
+If an EP has three EREs, panels will examine at least two out of three ERE Outputs.
+Where an EP has three EREs, panel members select which particular ERE Outputs they want to examine. - All the ERE Outputs included in an EP will be available to a panel member either as a link to an electronic document or as a physical copy (provided on request), in order to be examined in detail.

-Selecting an ERE for assessment
+Selecting ERE Outputs for examination

-Panel members will examine EREs to determine the quality of the research.
-The ERE contextual narrative field of each ERE supports assessment by providing information on the nature and significance of the research, and the quality assurance process where this is necessary.
+The Description field for the ERE Output provides information on quality assurance and on how the output meets the PBRF Definition of Research where this is necessary.
 The Individual Contribution field for the ERE Output also provides specific detail on the contribution the staff member has made to the research.
-This information may help panel members to determine which EREs they choose to examine in further detail.
+The information in these two fields may help panel members to determine which ERE Outputs they choose to assess.

 If an EP has one or two EREs, panel members will examine all the ERE Outputs submitted.
 If an EP has three EREs, panels will examine at least two out of three ERE outputs.
-In EPs with three EREs, the number of ERE Outputs examined, and which EREs are selected for examination may vary for a variety of reasons including but not limited to:
+In EPs with three EREs, the number of ERE Outputs examined, and which ERE Outputs are selected for examination may vary for a variety of reasons including but not limited to:

-- a cross-referral has been sought on an EP and assessment of a specific ERE has been requested - > confirming a particular ERE Output meets the PBRF Definition of Research - there being serious doubt about the appropriate score for the ERE component of an EP; or there is a significant risk of an error of judgement being made (for example, there is uncertainty as to whether the quality of the ERE component is just above or just below a particular tie-point) if it is not examined - when a significant proportion of ERE Outputs listed in the EP are non-qualityassured or are confidential - oconfirming the quality of the ERE component, if there are additional questions after the examination of a particular ERE.
+- a cross-referral has been sought on an EP and assessment of a specific ERE has been requested - > confirming a particular ERE Output meets the PBRF Definition of Research - there being serious doubt about the appropriate score for the ERE component of an EP; or there is a significant risk of an error of judgement being made (for example, there is uncertainty as to whether the quality of the ERE component is just above or just below a particular tie-point) if it is not examined - when a significant proportion of ERE Outputs listed in the EP are non-qualityassured or are confidential - > confirming the quality of the ERE component, if there are additional questions after the assessment of a particular ERE.

 All research output types, including those identified as confidential, can be selected for examination.
-There is no requirement for the panel members responsible for assessing an EP to select the same EREs for examination.
+There is no requirement for the panel members responsible for assessing an EP to select the same ERE Outputs for examination.
 Panel members must ensure that all confidential research outputs are kept confidential.